By Melinda Maryniuk, MEd, RD, CDCES

-There are a number of published research studies showing that the diet is helpful in both lowering weight and lowering blood glucose levels (in people with diabetes).
-However, these studies often have a larger drop-out rate (meaning most people can’t stick with a diet like this for too long).
+There are a number of published research studies showing that the diet can be helpful in lowering weight and lowering blood glucose levels (in people with diabetes).
+However, these studies often have a larger drop-out rate (meaning most people can’t stick with a diet like this for long).
 No research has been carried out for more than a year.
-If this is something you want to try for a few months, there may be no harm, but it’s best to talk with your doctor and dietitian, especially if you have diabetes, as you may need some changes in your medications to reduce risk of hypoglycemia or other possible problems.
+If this is something you want to try for a few months, there may be no harm, but it’s best to talk with your doctor and dietitian – especially if you have diabetes.

 What are some pros and cons?

-Pros: Very popular.
+Pros: It’s popular.
 You will likely eat less and lose a little weight – short term.

-Cons: Ketones can lead to a “fruity smelling” breath (not in a good way) and some other side effects including headache or “keto flu” symptoms.
-This approach does not form healthy long term eating habits; it can be expensive and time-consuming to buy all the meat and special foods.
-Finally, there is no research regarding the effect of omitting important food groups over time and not getting adequate fiber, and nutrients such as calcium.
+Cons: This approach does not form healthy long-term eating habits.
+It can be expensive and time-consuming to buy all the meat and special foods.
+Ketones can lead to a “fruity smelling” breath (not in a good way) and some other side effects including headache or “keto flu” symptoms.
+Finally, there is no research regarding the impact of omitting important food groups over time, not getting adequate fiber, and other nutrients, such as calcium.

 How do I learn more?

-It is strongly recommended if you choose to try the Keto plan to talk with your doctor and dietitian.
+It is strongly recommended if you choose to try a very low carb or Keto plan to talk with your doctor and dietitian.

-What do I buy at the grocery store?
+What some examples of thing to buy at the grocery store?

-Eating a healthy diet and being active are both really important for being healthy, but for many people diet and exercise alone aren’t enough to help them reach their weight-loss goals.
+Eating a nutritious diet & being active are both very important for staying healthy, but for many people, diet and exercise alone aren’t enough to help them reach their best weight.
 If this sounds familiar, read this fascinating article about what to do when diet and exercise aren’t getting you to where you want to be.